vatpac-technology/sops/docs/aerodromes/classd/Archerfield.md

   - visibility is less than 5000m

 ### Helicopter Area
-The ATIS must indicate the current active helicopter area, refer to [Helicopter Areas](#areas).
+The ATIS must indicate the current active helicopter area, refer to [Training Areas](#training-areas).

 !!! example
     OPR INFO: **HELICOPTER AREA A ACTIVE**